 There are only 48 Gutenberg bibles left in the world, so definitely take your time examining the two (!!) in the Gutenberg Museum.
 It’s unlikely that you’ll see another for a long time!

-The Old Town is hands down one of the BEST things to see in Mainz, Germany.
-The Mainz Altstadt is sadly teeny tiny — it’s just one street with a small square — but it’s one of the prettiest Old Town’s I’ve visited!
+The Old Town (Altstadt) is hands down one of the BEST things to see in Mainz, Germany.
+The Mainz Old Town is sadly teeny tiny — it’s just one street with a small square — but it’s one of the prettiest old towns that I’ve visited!
 If you like half-timbered houses, Mainz will be your new favorite city.

 The interior of St. Stephan’s isn’t spectacular — with one major exception.
 The church is surrounded by blue stained glass windows!